Dark, dense, gluten free chocolate brownie bars topped with three-ingredient, maple sweetened peanut butter fudge.

 - Add wet ingredients: milk, maple syrup, coconut oil, dissolved coffee, vanilla paste and flax seed gel.

 - Beat until the mixture is smooth and well combined.
-If it seems too thick, add 1-2 tbsp more milk.
+If it seems too thick, add 1-2 tablespoon more milk.

 - Pour batter into the pre-prepared baking dish.